 Meristem culture particularly involves the cultivation of the shoot apical meristem.
-This technique also refers to Shoot tip or Apical meristem culture.
-In 1952 Morel and Martin were the first scientists who developed the technique of meristem culture for in-vivo virus eradication of Dahlia.
+This technique is also called a shoot tip or apical meristem culture.
+It was reported in the year 1952 by the scientist’s named Morel and Martin.
 Orchid cymbidium was micropropagated using this culture by Morel in 1965.

-The technique of meristem culture is very much similar to the technique of micropropagation which also involves:
+The meristem culture is very much similar to the technique of micropropagation, which also involves:

 - Initiation of culture